Study

 Sexting is common among the general population, but sexting may occur at even higher rates among teens, according to a new study.

-Looking at data pulled from 1,034 10th-grade students in an urban school district in Texas, the study found more than 31 percent of 10th-graders have received a sext and 21 percent have sent a sext.
+Looking at data pulled from 1,034 10th-grade students in an urban school district in Texas, the study found more than 31% of 10th-graders have received a sext and 21% have sent a sext.

 Among the study’s respondents, researchers found black males and females sexted more often than Hispanic males and females.
 Hispanic females reported the least amount of sexting (sending and receiving).